OuzOzdemir/react-navbar-component-footer/README.md

-# Navbar, content and footer is created with react components# react-navbar-component-footer
+# Navbar, content and footer are created with react components